Home » Can We Teach All Children to Read and Spell?

 The Reading Wars:

 You do not have to delve far into education academia to discover the Reading Wars.
 This is a very long-running and acrimonious debate between those who say that direct and systematic phonics instruction is the most efficient and effective way to teach decoding and spelling, according to all the available scientific evidence, and those who insist that using a range of multi-cueing (guessing) strategies to read words in context, a so-called ‘balanced literacy’ approach, works best.
 The controversy extends into the progressive education community.
-Many of its members hold a more extreme belief that virtually all children, given an environment full of books with helpful, literate adults on hand, can teach themselves to read, just as they learnt to walk and talk.
+Its members hold a more extreme belief that virtually all children, given an environment full of books, with helpful, literate adults on hand, can teach themselves to read, as naturally as they learnt to walk and talk.

 ”The essential constructivist principle is that teachers should teach nothing directly, but rather function as coaches while their students basically teach themselves”.
 American Professor Stephen Krashen, ”a self-described ‘staunch defender” of whole language, believes that, “(A)ny child exposed to comprehensible print will learn to read, barring severe neurological or emotional problems…Kids learn to read by reading.”
-(Krashen quoted by Charlotte Allen in https://www.washingtonexaminer.com/weekly-standard/read-it-and-weep-14959)
+(Prof Krashen quoted by Allen C. 2007)

 Another of the major exponents of whole language, the late Margaret Meek, famously said that children learn to read, “when there is something they want to read and an adult who takes time and trouble to help them.”